wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 a regular pattern, while others are non-trivial.
 Idle time, the interval between two invocations of the same function, follows a similar pattern as IAT, which is measured at application level.

+Lastly, the paper measures the execution time of each function, and concludes that functions are typically small, with most of them being within 60 seconds, and 50% of them completes within one second.
+This further emphasizes the importance of reduce cold start latency, since the cold start overhead is relatively large given the short function execution time.